wpengine/github-action-wpe-site-deploy/README.md

 # WP Engine GitHub Action for Site Deployment

 Use this GitHub Action to deploy code from a GitHub repo to a WP Engine environment of your choosing.
-If you dot not have a WP Engine Account, [click here to get started!](https://wpengine.com/plans/?utm_content=wpe_gha)
+If you dot not have a WP Engine Account, [click here to get started!](https://wpengine.com/plans/?utm_content=wpe_gha) If you do have an account, check out our guided [step-by-step instructions](https://my.wpengine.com/profile/github_action).

 This action enables you to:
   * Deploy a full site directory or subdirectory of your WordPress install